 A business must register as a retailer in Arkansas when:

-- Total sales of tangible personal property to Arkansas residents is $100,000 or more; or
+- Making total sales of tangible personal property to Arkansas residents is $100,000 or more; or

-- 200 or more transactions of tangible personal property are sold to Arkansas residents.
+- Shipping 200 or more transactions of tangible personal property are sold to Arkansas residents.

 What products and services are taxable in Arkansas?